 Francesco Valeri The shores of another sea live painting

-Francesco Valeri, Porto San Giorgio 1979 known as “Lu FRA”, is one of the artists called upon to interpret this year’s edition of flashback, dedicated to sci-fi anthropology, the meeting between worlds and the contact between them.
-The work by Francesco Valeri is characterised by a powerful colour, a trait both naive and caricatural, both from the past and the future, charged with humour and sarcasm.
+Francesco Valeri, Porto San Giorgio 1979, known as ‘Lu FRA’, was one of the artists called upon to interpret flashback 2018, dedicated to sci-fi anthropology, to the meeting between worlds and the contact among them.
+Francesco Valeri’s work is characterised by a powerful colour, a trait both naive and caricatural, both from the past and the future, charged with humour and sarcasm.
 His figures have an African touch, a continent which holds a special place in his heart.
 His artistic expression is by and for the people which are also the subject of his work.
-For flashback he will create live The shores of another sea: a 60 sq m live painting that embraces the theme of the event and projects it in another time dimension.

 Three life-sized figures are placed on plinths, some shaped as rocks, some shaped as logs.
 Around the sculptures, the walls are decorated with a wallpaper with sea motifs: a digitized picture of waves dissolving on the horizon.
 Tony Matelli erases reality and unveils a far, imaginary place, on the shores of another sea.
 We, therefore, like survived castaways from an island of dreams, are invited to embrace our fears, our anxieties, and our curiosity and sense of mystery.
 The three figures, all self-portraits of the American artist, present almost grotesque characteristics, maybe displaying the way the emotions are animating the artist’s mind.
 In every character we find conflicting impulses, the same impulses, the same fears and the same curiosity that are part of the journey towards the ‘other’ and the ‘beyond’.